 - For the SEES application, you can select up to 6 Classical and/or Regional Gifted Center (RGC) schools and must rank them in order of preference.

 - 3. Schedule a test date.
 If you wish to have your child tested for SEES, you will be asked to choose a test date via your portal at go.cps.edu after applying to any SEES programs.
 There are separate tests for Classical Schools and RGCs.
 If applying to kindergarten for both types of schools, each test will be administered on the same day.
 If applying for both types for older grades, your child will be tested on separate dates.
-Testing will occur from November 2020 through February 2021, or until all applicants have been tested.
-Students who take their test in November will receive their test results before the January 8, 2021, deadline.
+Testing will occur from November 2021 through February 2022, or until all applicants have been tested.
+Students who take their test in November will receive their test results before the December 15 application deadline.

-4. Submit your application by 11:59pm CST on January 8, 2021 (or received by 6pm at CPSOAE for paper applications).
+4. Submit your application by 5pm CST on December 15.
 You should receive instant confirmation of your online application and sending via certified mail is recommended for paper submissions.
-Notification letters and test results (for students who took their exam(s) after November 2020) will be posted to your online application portal (or mailed to paper applicants) in April 2021.
+Notification letters and test results (for students who took their exam(s) after November 2021) will be posted to your online application portal (or mailed to paper applicants) in April 2022.

 [Related: CPS 101 video (members only)]